-- Do not include transferred net capital losses utilised in accordance with the concessional method (which effectively allows the head company to utilise net capital losses over three vears where certain conditions are met). - Do not include group net capital losses losses generated by a consolidated group - utilised at item 9. - Do not include transferred net capital losses, foreign source losses or film losses utilised at - Transferred tax losses utilised are shown at item 4, and foreign source losses at Part E Foreign source losses. - Net capital loss has the meaning given by sections 102-10 and 165-114 of ITAA 1997.
+- Do not include transferred net capital losses utilised in accordance with the concessional method (which effectively allows the head company to utilise net capital losses over three years where certain conditions are met). - Do not include group net capital losses losses generated by a consolidated group - utilised at item 9. - Do not include transferred tax losses, foreign source losses or film losses utilised at item 9. - Show transferred tax losses utilised at item 4, and foreign source losses at Part E Foreign source losses (see page 29). - Net capital loss has the meaning given by sections 102-10 and 165-114 of the ITAA 1997. - If donated net capital losses have been utilised, see the note Donated net capital losses on page 19.